re-data/re-data/docs/docs/introduction/whatis.md

 re_data contains asserts library which enable you to test computed metrics using standard dbt tests for models.
 This is additonal step you *can* do to make sure data is correct.

 ## Test history
-re_data stores dbt tests history and let's you investigate details like code run or failures for each runned test.
+re_data stores dbt tests history and let's you investigate test details like SQL which was run or failed rows for each runned test.

 ## Lineage
 re_data shows data lineage for your data warehouse.
 (This is imported from the dbt graph).
 You can navigate your data & investigate alerts & metrics related to each node in the graph.